cairo-book/cairo-book/src/ch15-00-dictionaries.md

 {{#include ../listings/ch15-dictionaries/listing_15_01_intro_rewrite.cairo}}
 ```

-Notice how in this example we added the _Alex_ user twice, each time using a different balance and each time that we checked for its balance it had the last value inserted! `Felt252Dict<T>` effectively allows us to "rewrite" the stored value for any given key.
+Notice how in this example we added the _Alex_ individual twice, each time using a different balance and each time that we checked for its balance it had the last value inserted! `Felt252Dict<T>` effectively allows us to "rewrite" the stored value for any given key.

-Before heading on and explaining how dictionaries are implemented it is worth mentioning that once you instantiate a `Fetl252Dict<T>`, behind the scenes all keys have their associated values initialized as zero.
+Before heading on and explaining how dictionaries are implemented it is worth mentioning that once you instantiate a `Felt252Dict<T>`, behind the scenes all keys have their associated values initialized as zero.
 This means that if for example, you tried to get the balance of an inexistent user you will get 0 instead of an error or an undefined value.
 This also means there is no way to delete data from a dictionary.
 Something to take into account when incorporating this structure into your code.

 Until this point, we have seen all the basic features of `Felt252Dict<T>` and how it mimics the same behavior as the corresponding data structures in any other language, that is, externally of course.
 Cairo is at its core a non-deterministic Turing-complete programming language, very different from any other popular language in existence, which as a consequence means that dictionaries are implemented very differently as well!

 In the following sections, we are going to give some insights about `Felt252Dict<T>` inner mechanisms and the compromises that were taken to make them work.
-After that, we are going to take a look at how to use dictionaries with other data structures as well as using the `entry` method to interact with it.
+After that, we are going to take a look at how to use dictionaries with other data structures as well as use the `entry` method as another way to interact with them.

 ## Dictionaries Underneath